The early years

 2000’s Club Overview

-The intermediate grade also provided some great matches.
-St Columbas won their way back to senior in 2000, followed by Carrickedmond ending a 23 year wait.
-Granard’s second string won in 2003 followed by big wins for Kilashee, Ballymore Rathcline and Ardagh.
-St Columbas and Kenagh needed two epic games to be seperated in 2007 with the North Longford men winning in dramatic fashion before Cashel ended the decade with wins in 2008 and 2009.
+The Intermediate Championship also provided some great matches.
+Mullinalaghta St Columbas won their way back to senior in 2000, followed by Carrickedmond ending a 23 year wait.
+Granard’s second string won in 2003 followed by big wins for Killashee, Ballymore, Rathcline and Ardagh.
+Mullinalaghta St Columbas and Kenagh needed two epic games to be separated in 2007 with the North Longford men winning in dramatic fashion before Cashel ended the decade with wins in 2008 and 2009.

-The junior championship saw a good spread of titles across clubs with wins for Rathcline, Legan, Longford Slashers, Shroid Slashers, Clonguish, Grattans, Fr Manning Gaels, Mostrim, Shroid and St Munis.
-Indeed St Munis also won the 2006 solely Junior club championship.
+The Junior Championship saw a good spread of titles across clubs with wins for Rathcline, Legan, Longford Slashers, Shroid Slashers, Clonguish, Young Grattans, Fr Manning Gaels, Mostrim and St Munis.

 Minors win Leinster Championship Title

 Longford Minors started off the decade with a historic Leinster Championship win.
 The campaign started off with a heavy defeat against Offaly, but wins over Wexford and Carlow got Longford back to the quarter finals where we beat Westmeath 1-6 to 0-6.
 The semi final saw Longford defeat a much fancied Kildare side before a famous win over Offaly in Croke Park in the Leinster final, winning 0-14 to 0-8.
 Unfortunately there was to be no return to HQ as Galway won the All-Ireland quarter final 0-10 to 1-6.